Balerion300/mush-portal/docs/CLIENT.md

 <a name="Client+sendCommand"></a>

 ### client.sendCommand(cmd)
-Send a command string to the server, check macros for a match and append a local echo.
+Send a command string to the server, check macros for a match and append a local echo when enabled.

 **Kind**: instance method of [<code>Client</code>](#Client)